janmasrovira/ascetic-slug/content/blog/rle.md

 +++
 title = "Run-length encoding verified in Agda" date = 2019-09-07

+[taxonomies]
+tags=["Agda", "formal verification"]
 +++

-This post is intended to be a guided exercise (with a proposed solution) for Agda beginner&rsquo;s who are familiar with the basics and want to work on a slightly more involved exercise than proving basic properties about natural numbers.
+This post is intended to be a guided exercise (with a proposed solution) for Agda beginner's who are familiar with the basics and want to work on a slightly more involved exercise than proving basic properties about natural numbers.
 By *verified algorithm* we mean that termination is guaranteed and that it produces the right output.
 In our case we want the compression and decompression functions to satisfy $decompress ∘ compress = id$.
-Termination is automatically checked by Agda so it will not require any explicit proof.
+Termination is automatically checked by Agda so it will not require an explicit proof.

 The full code is [here](https://gitlab.com/snippets/1893023) (spoilers!).
 Agda 2.6.0.1 was used.